LiquidSmokeX64/coffee/README.md

 **Features of CoffeeLinux:**

-- **Zen Kernel**: A more gaming focused kernel to get the most out of your gaming experience.
+- **Zen Kernel**: A more focused kernel to get the most out of your gaming experience.

 - **ZRAM Enabled**: A more modern, efficient alternative to the default ZSWAP, giving back that precious Hard Drive space for more of what you want instead.